 Dearly beloved brethren, the Scripture moveth us in sundry places to acknowledge and confess our manifold sins and wickedness; and that we should not dissemble nor cloak them before the face of Almighty God our heavenly Father; but confess them with an humble, lowly, penitent, and obedient heart; to the end that we may obtain forgiveness of the same, by his infinite goodness and mercy.
 And although we ought at all times humbly to acknowledge our sins before God; yet ought we most chiefly so to do, when we assemble and meet together to render thanks for the great benefits that we have received at his hands, to set forth his most worthy praise, to hear his most holy Word, and to ask those things which are requisite and necessary, as well for the body as the soul.
-Wherefore I pray and beseech you, as many as are here present, to accompany me with a pure heart and humble voice unto the throne of the heavenly grace, saying with me:
+Wherefore I pray and beseech you, as many as are here present to accompany me with a pure heart and humble voice unto the throne of the heavenly grace, saying with me: Almighty and most merciful Father, we have erred, and strayed from thy ways like lost sheep.

-Congregation:

-Almighty and most merciful Father, we have erred, and strayed from thy ways like lost sheep.
 We have followed too much the devices and desires of our own hearts.
 We have offended against thy holy laws.
 We have left undone those things which we ought to have done, and we have done those things which we ought not to have done, and there is no health in us.
-But thou, O Lord, have mercy upon us miserable offenders; spare thou them, O God, which confess their faults; restore thou them that are penitent, according to Thy promises declared unto mankind in Christ Jesu our Lord.
-And grant, O most merciful Father, for his sake, that we may hereafter live a godly, righteous, and sober life, to the glory of Thy holy Name.
-Amen.
+But thou, O Lord, have mercy upon us miserable offenders; spare thou them, O God, which confess their faults;

+restore thou them that are penitent,

+according to thy promises declared unto mankind in Christ Jesu our Lord.

+And grant, O most merciful Father, for his sake,

+that we may hereafter live a godly, righteous, and sober life, to the glory of thy holy Name.

+Absolution

-Almighty God, the father of our Lord Jesus Christ, who desireth not the death of a sinner, but rather that he may turn from his wickedness, and live; and hath given power, and commandment, to his Ministers, to declare and pronounce to his people, being penitent, the Absolution and Remission of their sins.
+Almighty God, the Father of our Lord Jesus Christ, who desireth not the death of a sinner, but rather that he may turn from his wickedness, and live;

+and hath given power, and commandment, to his Ministers,

+to declare and pronounce to his people, being penitent, the Absolution and Remission of their sins.

 He pardoneth and absolveth all them that truly repent, and unfeignedly believe his holy Gospel.

-Wherefore let us beseech him to grant us true repentance, and his Holy Spirit, that those things may please him, which we do at this present; and that the rest of our life hereafter may be pure, and holy; so that at the last we may come to his eternal joy; through Jesus Christ our Lord.
+Wherefore let us beseech him to grant us true repentance, and his Holy Spirit, that those things may please him, which we do at this present;

-Amen.

-Our Father

-which art in heaven

-hallowed be thy Name

-Thy kingdom come

-Thy will be done in earth as it is in heaven.

-Give us this day our daily bread

-and forgive us our trespasses

-as we forgive them that trespass against us.

-And lead us not into temptation

-but deliver us from evil.

-For thine is the kingdom, the power, and the glory

-for ever and ever.
-Amen.
+and that the rest of our life hereafter may be pure, and holy;

+so that at the last we may come to his eternal joy;

+through Jesus Christ our Lord.

-Preces and Responses Part 1
+Preces and responses